Pratham2994/Pratham2994/README.md

 **[Scrub](https://github.com/Pratham2994/Scrub)**

-Local-only ffmpeg GUI — no server, no account, nothing leaves your machine.
+Local-only ffmpeg GUI, no server, no account, nothing leaves your machine.
 Give it a Discord, WhatsApp or email size limit and it two-pass encodes to hit it exactly, instead of leaving you to guess a bitrate.
-The command it builds is shown on screen before it runs, and it's editable — what you see is what executes.
+The command it builds is shown on screen before it runs, and it's editable, so what you see is exactly what executes.

 <img src="https://img.shields.io/badge/TypeScript-3178C6?style=flat-square&logo=typescript&logoColor=white">
 <img src="https://img.shields.io/badge/React-20232A?style=flat-square&logo=react&logoColor=61DAFB">